 The guidelines regarding significant market capitalization changes described above apply in most corporate events cases.
-For corporate events not described above or combinations of different types of corporate events and other exceptional cases, MSCI will determine the most appropriate implementation method and announce it prior to the changes becoming effective in the indices.
+For corporate events not described above or combinations of different types of corporate events and other exceptional cases, MSCI will determine the most appropriate implementation method and announce it prior to the changes becoming effective in the indexes.

 The above rule regarding significant events does not apply to constituents of the Micro Cap Index unless they are involved in a corporate event with an Investable Market Index constituent and the event is considered significant as described above, in which case a size and style analysis will be performed.
-If a significant change in market capitalization causes the Micro Cap Index constituent's full company market capitalization to go below USD 10 million, the constituent will be considered for early deletion from the Micro Cap Index.